Eyasu Berhe: Artistic style and influence

 A multi‑talented artist, Eyasu combined lyrical poetry with traditional Tigrigna melodies and lyrical poetry with modern arrangements, making his music both emotionally powerful and culturally resonant.
 His songs addressed themes of resistance, national identity, social justice, and cultural pride, and they became anthems of both the liberation struggle and Tigrayan cultural expression.
 His legacy as a poet and songwriter also influenced diaspora communities, where his music continues to be performed and commemorated.

 Death and legacy

 On 18 January 2010, Eyasu died unexpectedly of a heart attack while performing onstage in Alamata, Tigray Region, at the age of 53.
-A condolence letter from the TDA San Diego Chapter described him as “a beloved son of all people” who “did not die in bed” but lived heroically, and “has gained martyrs’ respect … the highest monument that will remain erected in our hearts forever.”
+A condolence letter from the TDA San Diego Chapter described him as “a beloved son of all people” who “did not die in bed” but lived heroically, and “has gained martyrs’ respect ... the highest monument that will remain erected in our hearts forever.”

-In April 2010, the Tigray Development Associationannounced plans to build a memorial library in Mekelle in his honor, at an estimated cost of 11 million Ethiopian Birr, underlining his enduring cultural importance.
+In April 2010, the Tigray Development Association announced plans to build a memorial library in Mekelle in his honor, at an estimated cost of 11 million Ethiopian Birr, underlining his enduring cultural importance.